Names (26/10/09)

 View the trailer, read an excerpt or see the map

-You can thank/blame Simon Spanton at Gollancz for this, and my agent John Jarrold for sending him my way.
+So how did this come about?
+You can thank/blame Simon Spanton at Gollancz, and my agent John Jarrold for sending him my way.
 I’d spend the last couple of years writing books far faster than anyone was reading them, I had a backlog of several years of submissions queuing to be looked at and I was looking for something else to do.
 I’d probably been annoying the hell out of John bugging him every few weeks about what was going to get sent out to whom and when.
 Patience, is one of those virtues where someone else got most of mine.
 Simon, meanwhile, was on the hunt for someone who’d write something sexy, snide and action-packed with dragons in it.
 No busty bimbo riders either (I think that’s a quote, but I could be wrong).

 It just so hit the spot.
 It took me and my muse a weekend to sketch out the skeleton of a trilogy and everything to fit together perfectly almost first time (this happens more often than you might think).
 I think it took about a week to send a first pitch back to Gollancz.
 Five chapters, one trailer and one synopsis later and we had a deal.
 The day after that, the Germans bought it too.
 After two decades of getting absolutely nowhere, that big blue hand that works for the Lottery was finally pointing at me.
 Or that’s how it felt.
 Mostly still does.

 TAP is finished now.
-Whether it’s sexy, snide and action-packed you’ll be able to judge for yourselves, but the dragons kick ass.
+Whether it’s sexy, snide and action-packed you can judge for yourselves, but the dragons kick ass.
+I think that’s one thing all the reviewers agree on.
 They aren’t reasonable, rational, thinking creatures, they don’t speak in a clipped English accent, they aren’t cute and cuddly, you can’t bargain with them and they don’t have a convenient weak spot just under their left armpit.
 They were (and still are) a lot of fun to write.

 …the combination of the fantastic with keen observation and sheer impudence reads something like Anne McCaffery as filtered through the mind of Oscar Wilde.”
 Locus (and yes, I liked that one so much that I transcribed it)